Canon 1D vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the X100F have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Fujifilm X100F Manual.
+Further information on the features and operation of the 1D and X100F can be found, respectively, in the Canon 1D Manual (free pdf) or the online Fujifilm X100F Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Fujifilm X100F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.